cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 This is a viable workaround if you run into the described problem, until a better solution is implemented.

-# Library functions
+# System functions

-Mindcode now defines a few library functions that enhance plain Mindustry Logic.
+Mindcode now defines a few system functions that enhance plain Mindustry Logic.

 ## printf